Also known as Masjid Sultan, the impressive Sultan Mosque in historic Kampong Glam is the focal point for Singapore’s Muslim community.

-A little-known fact is that during this reconstruction, North Bridge Road was actually forced to bend around the mosque as it was extended beyond Arab Street.
+A little-known fact about the mosque’s reconstruction—North Bridge Road was actually forced to bend around the mosque as it was extended beyond Arab Street.

-While you’re there, look closer at the onion domes.
-Each dome base is decorated with glass bottle ends, donated by poor Muslims during its construction so that all Muslims, not just the rich, could contribute.
+While you’re there, inspect the onion-shaped domes.
+Each dome base is decorated with glass bottle ends, donated by lower-income Muslims during its construction so that all Muslims, not just the rich, could contribute.

-Gazetted as a national monument in 1975, the mosque is a focal point for the Muslim community then as now.
+Gazetted as a national monument in 1975, the mosque has long been a focal point for the Muslim community.
 If you’re there during Ramadan, the Muslim month of fasting, check out the night market in the area and its many food stalls.

 And do hop on the mosque’s informative guided tours—guides can speak English, Malay, Chinese, and even Japanese.